Point vortices on the sphere: stability of relative equilibria: A ring of identical vortices:

-The proof shows that the `critical mode' for stability is $\ell = [n/2]$.
-For $n \geq 7$ a ring is always unstable to this mode, while for $4 \leq n \leq 6$ the ring first loses stability to this mode as it moves closer to the equator.
-This loss of stability is accompanied by a pitchfork bifurcation to a pair of staggered rings when $n = 4$ or $6$ (i.e.\ to types $\CC_{2v}(R,R')$ and $\CC_{3v}(R,R')$ respectively, in the notation of \cite{LMR01}).
-In the case $n=5$ the bifurcation is transcritical to an ``equatorial'' vortex and two pairs that are reflections of each other in that equator (ie type $C_h(2R,E)$ in \cite{LMR01}).
-The bifurcations for $n=4$ and $5$ are illustrated in Figures 7 and 8 of \cite{LMR01} respectively.
+The loss of stability of the ring is as usual accompanied by a bifurcation.
+The proof above shows that the `critical mode' for stability is $\ell = [n/2]$.
+For $n \geq 7$ a ring is always unstable to this mode, while for $4 \leq n \leq 6$ the ring is stable when sufficiently close to the pole, and loses stability to this mode as it moves closer to the equator.
+Here we describe the bifurcations that accompany this loss of stability.

+There is another bifurcation that occurs in all rings with $n\geq 6$, namely in the $\ell=2$ mode.
+Indeed, expression (\ref{eq:theta-evs for ring}) shows that only the modes $\ell=2$ and $\ell=[n/2]$ can satisfy $\lambda_\theta^{(\ell)}=0$ (the former at $\cos^2\theta_0=\frac{n-3}{n-1}$).
+We are only considering `relative steady-state' bifurcations, so where the eigenvalues pass through zero.

+The dihedral symmetry in each mode dictates the type of bifurcation to expect: if $\ell=n/2$ so $\dim V_\ell=2$, one has a $\Z_2$-pitchfork bifurcation involving a loss of $\Z_2$-symmetry.
+On the other hand if $\dim V_\ell=4$ then there is a pitchfork bifurcation with dihedral symmetry.
+See Section \ref{sec:symmetry+bifurcations} for a discussion of these.
+Here we describe briefly the bifurcations arising for low values of $n$: the pattern continues for larger $n$.

+\begin{description} \item[n = 3] There is no bifurcation: the relative equilibrium is always Lyapounov stable (relative to $\SO(2)$ if $\mu\neq0$ and to $\SO(3)$ if $\mu=0$).

+\item[n = 4] The only bifurcation occurring is when $\cos^2\theta_0=1/3$ where the stability of the ring changes.
+The mode $\ell=2$ which is involved in the bifurcation is of dimension 2, spanned by $\alpha_\theta^{(2)},\,\alpha_\phi^{(2)}$.
+It is the eigenvalue corresponding to $\alpha_\theta^{(2)}$ that passes through zero, which tells us the symmetry of the bifurcating relative equilibria: they consists of a pair of 2-rings on different latitudes, denoted $\CC_{2v}(R,R')$, as shown in Figure~\ref{fig:bifurcating re for ell = n/2}(a).

+\item[n = 5] Again the only bifurcation occurs in the $\ell=2$ mode when $\theta_0=\pi/4$ and $3\pi/4$.
+This mode is 4-dimensional, with an action of $\DD_5$.
+For $\theta$ close to these values (and either above or below: we have not calculated the higher order terms to determine this) there are 5 saddle points (unstable relative equilibria) and 5 other critical points which will be elliptic (and possibly nonlinearly stable, depending whether the bifurcation is sub- or super-critical).
+See Figure~\ref{fig:bifurcating re for ell = n/2}\,(b) for a representation of a typical bifurcating solution.

+\item[n = 6] In this case there are two bifurcations as the co-latitude increases.
+The first occurs at $\cos^2\theta_0=4/5$ in the $\ell=3$ mode where the regular hexagon loses stability.
+Here there is a usual $\Z_2$-pitchfork bifurcation, resulting in a pair of staggered 3-rings (that is, $C_{3v}(R,R')$), which will be elliptic; see Figure~\ref{fig:bifurcating re for ell = n/2}\,(c) for a typical bifurcating configuration.
+The second bifurcation occurs at $\cos^2\theta_0=3/5$ in the $\ell=2$ mode; the effective action will be of $\DD_3$ and so if it is generic one expects a transcritical bifurcation.
+Figure~\ref{fig:ell=2 bifurcations}\,(a) shows a typical bifurcating configuration in this mode.
+Between the two bifurcation values of $\theta_0$, the reduced system has a pair of (double) imaginary eigenvalues and a pair of real eigenvalues.
+Closer to the equator, all the eigenvalues are real.